pcingola/SnpEff/src/docs/snpeff/introduction.md

 testMm37.61                                                 	Mus_musculus                                                	          	                              	https://snpeff-public.s3.amazonaws.com/databases/v5_0/snpEff_v5_0_testMm37.61.zip
 ```

-At the time of writing this, you have 10 options (obviously this will change in the future).
-Some are databases are GRCm version 37 (i.e. mm9) and some are version 38 (i.e. mm10).
+The output shows several options including strain-specific databases and general GRCm38 databases.
-Since it is generally better to use the latest release, you should probably pick `GRCm38.74`.
+Since it is generally better to use the latest release, you should probably pick `GRCm38.99` in this example.
-Again, this is an example of the version numbers at the time of writing this paragraph, in the future there will be other releases and you
-should update to the corresponding version.
+Keep in mind that available versions will change over time, so always check the latest output.

 **Unsupported reference genomes:** If your reference genome of interest is not supported yet (i.e. there is no database available),
 you can build a database yourself (see [Building databases](build_db.md)).
-If you have problems adding you own organism, send the issue to SnpEff repository and I'll do my best to help you out.
+If you have problems adding your own organism, send the issue to SnpEff repository and I'll do my best to help you out.